espsrc/reproducibility-course/session2/T2.1/README.md

 There are two ways to work with git repositories:

-- Start an empty repository and add files for version control
+- :one: Start an empty repository and add files for version control
-- Work with an available repository
+- :two: Work with an available repository

 So you have a new codebase or a document that you have just started working on and decided to start using Git to keep track of all the changes you make.
 As we have already mentioned, it is easy to start using Git and you need only a single command to start a repository for your project (yes, it's really that easy).
 Go to your project's directory and run: